facebook

 Transaction Lifecycle

-A BEP-20 transaction typically follows four steps:
+A transaction typically follows four steps:

 2. User Transfers: Token holders send tokens using supported wallets.